 Florida is known for its gorgeous beaches, palm trees, and sunshine.
-It’s a great place to live if you are an outdoorsy person who loves beach life.
+It’s a great place to live if you are outdoorsy and love the beach life.
 If this sounds like you, but you don’t want to deal with homeownership, then condo living may be your answer!

 You will have more living space than in an apartment